PagelsR/Talks/README.md

 # Conference Talks

 ## Shift Left on Security with GitHub and Azure DevOps
-- ### Shift Left on Security with GitHub and Azure DevOps.pdf
+- ### Shift Left on Security with GitHub and Azure DevOps-v4.pdf

 ## Automate your cloud application testing with Playwright
 - ### An Intro to Playwright.pdf